Human-centered design: User participation

 The user-oriented framework relies heavily on user participation and user feedback in the planning process.
 Users are able to provide new perspective and ideas, which can be considered in a new round of improvements and changes.
 It is said that increased user participation in the design process can garner a more comprehensive understanding of the design issues, due to more contextual and emotional transparency between researcher and participant.
 A key element of human-centered design is applied ethnography, which is a research method adopted from cultural anthropology.
 This research method requires researchers to be fully immersed in the observation so that implicit details are also recorded.

 Rationale for adoption

-Even after decades of thought on human-centered design, management and finance systems still believe that "another's liability is one's asset" could be true of porous human bodies, embedded in nature and inseparable from each other.
-On the contrary, biological and ecological interconnections ensure that "another's liability is our liability".
-Sustainable business systems can only emerge if these biological and ecological interconnections are accepted and accounted for.

 Using a human-centered approach to design and development has substantial economic and social benefits for users, employers and suppliers.
 Highly usable systems and products tend to be more successful both technically and commercially.
 In some areas, such as consumer products, purchasers will pay a premium for well-designed products and systems.
 Support and help-desk costs are reduced when users can understand and use products without additional assistance.
 In most countries, employers and suppliers have legal obligations to protect users from risks to their health, and safety and human-centered methods can reduce these risks (e.g. musculoskeletal risks).
 Systems designed using human-centered methods improve quality, for example, by: